The Randolph-Sheppard Act

 • counters, and

-• such auxiliary equipment which may be operated by blind licensees and which is
+• such auxiliary equipment that may be operated by blind licensees and that is

 necessary for the sale of newspapers, periodicals, confections, tobacco products,